signalogic/SigSRF_SDK/mediaTest_readme.md

 ![Command line error reporting example](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/cmd_line_error_reporting_screencap2.png "SigSRF application command line error reporting example")

-In the above examples command line option arguments with invalid format are highlighted in red, unrecognized options in orange, and options with missing required argument in purple.
-Error reporting printout is shown below the command line.
+In the above examples command line option arguments with invalid format are highlighted in red, unrecognized options in yellow, and options with missing required argument in purple.
+Error reporting printout is shown immediately after the command line.

 ## Command Line Options and Arguments that Apply to All Reference Apps